Taming-the-BEAST/Skyline-plots/README.md

 > Skip the **Tip Dates** panel and navigate to the **Site Model** panel.
 >

 The next step is to specify the model of nucleotide evolution (the site model).
 We will be using the GTR model, which is the most general reversible model and estimates transition probabilities between individual nucleotides separately.
-That means that the transition probabilities between e.g. **A** and **T** will be inferred separately to the ones between **A** and **C**, however transition probabilities from **A** to **C** will be the same as **C** to **A** etc. Additionally, we allow for rate heterogeneity among sites.
+That means that the transition probabilities between e.g. **A** and **T** will be inferred separately to the ones between **A** and **C**, however transition probabilities from **A** to **C** will be the same as **C** to **A** etc. (Note that the transition probabilities here refer to the transition between _any_ two states in the continuous time Markov-chain stochastic process that is used for the substitution model, and not specifically to _transitions_ in the context of genetics, i.e. mutations from purines to purines or pyramidines to pyramidines).
+Additionally, we allow for rate heterogeneity among sites.
 We do this by changing the Gamma Category Count to 4 (normally between 4 and 6).

 > Change the **Gamma Category Count** to 4, make sure that the estimate box next to the **Shape** parameter of the Gamma distribution is ticked and set **Subst Model** to **GTR**.
 Make sure that the estimate box is ticked for all but one of the 6 rates (there should be 5 ticked boxes) and that **Frequencies** are estimated ([Figure 3](#fig:model)).
 >